How to Mix Henna Powder Instructions

 Make note...if I’m mixing Jamila henna, the time table is a bit different.
 I’ll stretch this out to be at least a full 24 hours and up to 48 hours.
 Jamila is very forgiving about time.
 I once forgot about my henna in the cabinet for 3 days and still got awesome results.

-I sometimes mix equal parts Jamila and ORa henna.
+In the past, I've mixed equal parts Jamila and ORa henna.
+Though I prefer using all ORa henna like the recipe above, if you like your henna less stringy this is a good option for you.
 Since both hennas have drastically different dye release times, I mix them separately and then mix them together just before I strain the henna.
-This melds the pastes perfectly together to create a little bit of henna heaven!
+This melds the pastes perfectly together.

 Print How to Mix Henna Powder Instructions Here